Banjarmasin: Others

 Several shopping malls are located in the city.
 The Duta Mall Banjarmasin is the largest in the province, and connected to a hotel called The Mercure Hotel.
 Located in Central Banjarmasin district, it occupies more than 42,000 m2 and consists of four stories.
 It is also surrounded by several other buildings housing stores, forming a complex with a total area of 80,000 m2.
 Other entertainment centers in the city include Trans Studio Mini Banjarmasin, an indoor theme park which is owned by Trans Corp and malls such as Mitra Plaza, Lotte Mart, and Giant.
 Mitra Plaza is one of the city's oldest modern shopping centers, and was a target of looting and destruction during the Banjarmasin riot of May 1997.
 It was renovated after the riot.
 Other than modern shopping malls, according to Statistics Indonesia, as of 2019, there are 60 traditional markets registered in the city.

+Mandai, a fermented food made from the pith of Artocarpus integer (cempedak) fruit or jackfruit, is a local specialty.